opensearch-project/documentation-website/_ml-commons-plugin/ml-framework.md

 ## GPU acceleration

-To achieve better performance within the ML framework, you can take advantage of GPU acceleration on your ML node.
+To achieve better performance within the ML Framework, you can take advantage of GPU acceleration on your ML node.
 For more information, see [GPU acceleration]({{site.url}}{{site.baseurl}}/ml-commons-plugin/gpu-acceleration/).

 ## Upload model to OpenSearch